 2.3 Account Responsibilities.
 To protect your account, keep your account details and password confidential, as you are responsible for activities that occur under your account.

-(b) Represent and warrant that they have: (i) the authority to consent to our collection and use of personal information from their Students; (ii) obtained any required parental consent, including if required verifiable parental consent under the Children’s Online Privacy Protection Act ("COPPA"); (iii) not received any revocation of parental consent; (iv) filed evidence of parental consent with their School administrator before using the Service; and (v) will only use the personal information provided by or otherwise collected from a Student when recording and sharing videos or otherwise using the Service in accordance with the purposes for which the Grid was created.
-The Grid Owner may act as the parent’s agent and for purposes of giving consent by the parent to us for the collection and use of Student information for children below the minimum age (e.g. the minimum age for COPPA is under age 13).
-By enrolling a Student or helping the Student use the Service, the Grid Owner provides such consent to us and agrees that the Student’s online activities are subject to these terms.
+(b) Represent and warrant that they have: (i) the authority to consent to our collection and use of personal information from their Students; (ii) obtained any required parental consent, including if required verifiable parental consent under the Children’s Online Privacy Protection Act ("COPPA"); (iii) not received any revocation of parental consent; (iv) filed evidence of parental consent with their School administrator before using the Service; and (v) will only use the personal information provided by or otherwise collected from a Student when recording and sharing videos or otherwise using the Service in accordance with the purposes for which the Group or Topic was created.
+The Discussion Owner may act as the parent’s agent and for purposes of giving consent by the parent to us for the collection and use of Student information for children below the minimum age (e.g. the minimum age for COPPA is under age 13).
+By enrolling a Student or helping the Student use the Service, the Discussion Owner provides such consent to us and agrees that the Student’s online activities are subject to these terms.

 3. YOUR CONTENT

 3.1 User Content.
 "User Content" means any information and content that Users submit to, or use with, the Service (e.g., Topics and videos).
 Each User is solely responsible for any of its own User Content.
-In addition, a Grid Owner is responsible for any User Content provided by or collected from a Student.
-Questions about possession, control, or transfer of Student-generated User Content, including the review and correction by a Student, parent, or legal guardian of a Student’s personal information, should be directed to the Grid Owner.
+In addition, a Discussion Owner is responsible for any User Content provided by or collected from a Student.
+Questions about possession, control, or transfer of Student-generated User Content, including the review and correction by a Student, parent, or legal guardian of a Student’s personal information, should be directed to the Discussion Owner.
 Your interactions with other Users are solely between you and such Users, and we will not be responsible for any loss or damage incurred as the result of any such interactions.
 Flipgrid does not guarantee any confidentiality with respect to your User Content.
 We use best practices to back up all User Content, but we cannot guarantee that User Content will be available in the event it is intentionally or accidentally deleted, so we recommend you backup User Content regularly.

 3.2 License.
 To the extent necessary to provide the Services to you and others and to protect you and the Services, you grant to us a worldwide and royalty-free intellectual property license to use your User Content posted on the Service, for example, to make copies of, retain, transmit, reformat, display, and distribute via communication tools User Content on the Services.
 You represent and warrant that for the duration of these Terms, you have (and will have) all the rights necessary for your User Content that is uploaded, stored, or shared on or through the Service and that the collection, use, and retention of your User Content will not violate any law or rights of others.
 The above licenses granted by you in videos terminate within a commercially reasonable time after your videos are removed or deleted from the Service.